 5. Check out the city’s very own waterfall

 As an alternative to catching the Mühleggbahn, you can tackle the steep trail up Mühlenenschlucht instead.
 The path starts right behind the station and the walk will take between 10 and 15 minutes.

 On the way up through the gorge, you’ll pass a pretty cool waterfall to reward you for your struggles.
 You’ll see it as soon as you reach the footbridge about halfway up.

 Who said you had to go far to be in the wilderness?

 6. Say hi to the marmots at Peter & Paul wildlife park

-Since Peter & Paul is located on a hill, it offers some great views as well.
-On a clear day, you can see the Alpstein mountain range in all its beauty, which makes this place a popular photo spot.
+Since Peter & Paul is located on a hill, it offers great views as well.
+On a clear day, you can see the Alpstein mountain range in all its beauty.

 7. Pick some flowers at the botanical garden – or not